Quadratic differentials, measured foliations and metric graphs on punctured surfaces: The work of Au-Wan

-Such a quadratic differential is obtained by attaching Euclidean half-planes and bi-infinite strips to each other by isometries (half-translations) on their boundaries; the standard differential $dz^2$ on each piece then descends to a well-defined holomorphic quadratic differential on the resulting surface. \\
+It suffices to define the inverse map, that is, given a pair of measured foliations (or equivalently, their metric trees), construct a holomorphic quadratic differential which has these as its vertical and horizontal foliations.
+Such a quadratic differential can be constructed by attaching Euclidean half-planes and bi-infinite strips to each other by isometries (half-translations) on their boundaries; the standard differential $dz^2$ on each piece then descends to a well-defined holomorphic quadratic differential on the resulting surface (\textit{c.f.} Remark (2) after Definition \ref{fols}).

-The proof of this is carried out in \cite{AuWan2} (see Theorem 4.1 of that paper), where they show, in particular:
+This then becomes a combinatorial problem, which was solved by Au-Wan who gave a more general construction, that works for metric trees with countably many edges:

-\begin{theorem}[Au-Wan] Given two properly embedded planar metric trees $V,H$ in $\mathbb{C}$ and a bijection $f$ between the complementary regions of $V$ with the infinite rays of $H$, there is a unique quadratic differential metric on $\mathbb{C}$ or $\mathbb{D}$ with induced horizontal and vertical foliations that have leaf-spaces $V$ and $H$ respectively.
+\begin{theorem}[Theorem 4.1 of \cite{AuWan2}] Given two properly embedded planar metric trees $H,V$ in $\mathbb{C}$ and a bijection $f$ between the infinite rays of $H$ and the complementary regions of $V$, there is a unique quadratic differential on $\mathbb{C}$ or $\mathbb{D}$ with induced horizontal and vertical foliations that have leaf-spaces $V$ and $H$ respectively.
 Moreover, the arrangement of their foliated half-planes induces the prescribed bijection $f$. \end{theorem}

-\textit{Remarks.} 1.
-In the case that $V$ and $H$ have finitely-many edges (as is the case for metric trees in $\mathcal{T}(n+2)$ ) they showed that the resulting quadratic differential is in fact defined on the complex plane $\C$ (see Theorem 4.5 of \cite{AuWan2}).\\ 2.
-The uniqueness above is clarified in Theorem 4.2 of \cite{AuWan2}: in our set-up, if there are homeomorphisms $F,G:\mathbb{C} \to \mathbb{C}$ that restrict to isometries of $V$ and $H$ respectively, then the quadratic differential that realizes $(V,H, f)$ is identical to the one that realizes $(V,H, G\circ f\circ F^{-1})$.\\
+\textit{Remarks.} (i) In the case that $V$ and $H$ have finitely-many edges (as is the case for metric trees in $\mathcal{T}(n+2)$) they showed that the resulting quadratic differential is in fact defined on the complex plane $\C$ (see Theorem 4.5 of \cite{AuWan2}).

+(ii) The uniqueness of the quadratic differential obtained is clarified in Theorem 4.2 of \cite{AuWan2}: they show that if there are homeomorphisms $F,G:\mathbb{C} \to \mathbb{C}$ that restrict to isometries of $V$ and $H$ respectively, then the quadratic differential that realizes $(V,H, f)$ is identical to the one that realizes $(V,H, G\circ f\circ F^{-1})$. \\

-\textit{Example.} In the case when $V$ is an $(n+2)$-pronged star, and $H$ is a metric tree, such a singular-flat surface (and hence a quadratic differential) is obtained by attaching $(n+2)$ half planes to $H$ by isometries along the boundaries, one for each complementary region of the tree $H$.
+Thus, by Remark (ii) above, to define the inverse of $\Phi_1$, it suffices to prescribe the bijection $f$ uniquely.
+We can do this by defining, assigning to each $i$ in the cyclically ordered set $\{1,2,\ldots, n-2\}$, the complementary region of $V$ that is enclosed by the infinite rays of $V$ labelled $i-1$ and $i$ (and possibly other edges of $V$).